 When people ask me about preaching without notes, many assume that you must write out the whole sermon and then memorize the sermon.
 These preachers are looking for a method that will help them memorize such a large amount of material.
-However, preachers should recognize that many, if not most, preachers who preach without notes actually memorize something that looks like an outline rather than memorizing a large amount of material.

 Another method used by preachers to limit notes is to memorize part of the message.
 Here the preacher takes a manuscript, but has a particular portion of the sermon that is to be preached without reliance on it.
 For example, there are some manuscript preachers that know their introduction so well that they do not refer to their manuscript during this portion.
 Others like to memorize the conclusion/celebration so that they can close strong.
-Still others have stories or poems or even scriptures that they memorize to help in their presentation of the Gospel in the sermon.

 About a year and a half ago I posted an article about the preaching methodology of Rev. Mark T. Davis of the First Presbyterian Church in Boise Idaho.

 The fundamental aspect of the memory system is to connect the thing you want to remember to your brain in a solid fashion.
 Tony Buzan, in his book Use Your Perfect Memory cites 2 fundamental principles that will aid you in your memory work.
 In our next post, we will look at the features.
-All of this is in anticipation of applying it to the problem of preaching without notes.